jamesroyston/jamesroyston.github.io/source/_posts/How to deploy your express-mongoDB API + Reach frontend to Heroku.md

 tags:
 ---

-If you're like me, you are probably a frontend dev whose infatuated with JavaScript and curious about how the "backend" works.
+If you're like me, you're probably a frontend dev who enjoys writing JavaScript.
+But you're also curious about how the "backend" works.
 If so, follow along as I recap the roadblocks I ran into while trying to implement a task such as the title states.

 **Some assumptions I'm making**
 - you already have a react app created.